 STEP ONE: Reslope the pebbled surface

 FIRST, use a quality modified thinset mix.
 You want the reslope layer to be thin as possible, and modified thinset is less grainy and therefore easier to smooth out than basic unmodified thinset.
 You’ll also need to use less water than normal for your reslope mix, since you will need the thinset to be thick enough to actually hold a slope.
-The polymer additives in modified thinset will allow you to make a stiff mix that will still set up and cure to a firm finish.
+The polymer additives in a quality highly modified thinset will allow you to make a stiff mix that will still set up and cure to a firm finish.

 SECOND, use masking tape around the floor perimeter for a guide.
 The whole point of redoing a shower floor is to make the new floor perfectly sloped.
 So do some preplanning to make the job easier, especially for getting the corners just right!
 Also, don’t be like this previous installer who didn’t even bother to trim away mosaic mat nylon strings before grouting.
 What a dope.